Descatres/Plants-and-Friends/README.md

 ### Notes
 - All the data received from the sensors is sent through MQTT
-- The sensors feature only works until Android 12.
+- The sensors feature only works until Android 12
-- The images are being backed up to Firestore but it is not possible, yet, to download them.
+- The images are being backed up to Firestore but it is not possible, yet, to download them (Check [this issue](https://github.com/Descatres/Plants-and-Friends/issues/7))
 - _This project was made for a university assignment (the final project of that class) and the grade was 9.3/10.
-Some things might be missing due to the orientations given and/or time restrictions._
+Some things might be missing due to the orientations given and/or time restrictions_

 ---